My notes from the Gary Illyes Q&A @ Bay Area Search

 If you read that announcement again, you’ll see that we didn’t announce a ranking change.
 What we announced was that we’re now able to use those links.

 “It was one of my most exciting launches.”
 I spent a lot of time in countries that are not that advanced [in SEO].
 Many people living in those countries set all outgoing links to nofollow [by default], which is “not the best” for a search engine that uses links to parse the web.

 Half of the internet is outside the US and Europe, and that means we’re blind to that part of the web(Gary talked about trying to get the Indian Times to drop default nofollow, for example),

 How are we going to use that change in nofollow?
 I don’t know.
 There’s no ranking change coming with it.

-One of the most important thing coming with backlinks [in general] is anchor text, which tell us something about a page.
+One of the most important things coming with backlinks [in general] is anchor text, which tells us something about a page.
 “Click here” is a bad anchor text, for example.

 So, now, from March 1st on, we can see what’s on the other end of the link, e.g. malware.
 That’s pretty useful.

 You don’t have to help us labeling data by using re=sponsored.
 You’ll still have to use nofollow, though.

 Q: You did come up with a bunch of new snippet tags.
 How are snippets pipelined in the backend?
 How is snippet success measured?